Bangkok Museums

 Erawan Museum

 Some of these Buddha statues are as old as the ones in the Museum of Buddhist Art, though much lesser in number.
-To visit this museum, please see the Erawan Museum map.

 To review the Thai postal and stamp history spanning over more than 120 years, please visit the Philatelic Museum.
-To get there, please see the map to the Philatelic Museum.

 Related to stamps, please see this article Old Stamps on impressions from the 20th Asian International Stamp Exhibition in Bangkok in August 2007.